HTTP-RPC/Kilo/README.md

 * `serverURL` - an instance of `java.net.URL` representing the base URL of the service
 * `executorService` - an instance of `java.util.concurrent.ExecutorService` that is used to  dispatch service requests

-Optional connection and read timeout values may also be provided.

 Service operations are initiated by calling the `invoke()` method, which takes the following arguments: